metametadata/carry/README.md

 ## Features

-* Functional API with no globals makes apps easy to extend and unit test.
+* Functional API with no globals.
 * Agnostic to UI layer: can be effectively used with [Reagent](https://github.com/reagent-project/reagent) (via [carry-reagent](https://github.com/metametadata/carry/tree/master/contrib/reagent/) package) or any other view layer that is able to re-render UI in response to app model changes.